digitalbricklayer/techteapotcom/README.md

 The repository for the source code for the Hugo version of The Tech Teapot blog.
+The website sources are in the `src` directory.

 The site uses the [mainroad theme](https://themes.gohugo.io/mainroad/).